Form 8965, Health Coverage Exemptions and Instructions

 How to Make the Shared Responsibility Payment

 There is no Shared Responsibility Form.
-The amount is derived from the Shared Responsibility Payment worksheet, found on Page 5 of form 8965 instructions, and is simply reported on line 61 of your 1040.
+The amount is derived from the Shared Responsibility Payment Worksheet, found on form 8965 instructions, and is reported on a 1040 Schedule 4.

-TIP: The worksheet below is a draft, you can find this year’s sheet on page 5 of the instructions as noted above.
+TIP: The worksheet below is a draft, you can find this year’s sheet in the 8965 instructions as noted above.

 ObamaCare Taxes: Form 8965, Health Coverage Exemptions